 - The Ka Lama Ku Student Leadership Series

-- The Campus Center Ka Lama Ku Student Leadership Program introduces the Student Leadership Series with a Certificate of Leadership for students who complete and attend 7+ leadership sessions. ...
+- The Ka Lama Ku Student Leadership Program at Campus Center introduces the Student Leadership Series with a Certificate of Leadership for UH Hilo students who complete and attend 7+ leadership trainings. ...

 - APIASF General Scholarship

 - Apply for the APIASF General Scholarship for the 2018-2019 school year!
 Scholarship awards range from one-time $2,500 awards to multi-year $20,000 awards. ...

 - UH Hilo RISO Registration is Now Open!